hashicorp/go-dbw/CONTRIBUTING.md

 Thank you for contributing!
 Here you can find common questions around reporting issues and opening pull requests to our project.

-When contributing in any way to the Boundary project (new issue, PR, etc), please be aware that our team identifies with many gender pronouns.
+When contributing in any way to the project (new issue, PR, etc), please be aware that our team identifies with many gender pronouns.
 Please remember to use nonbinary pronouns (they/them) and gender neutral language ("Hello folks") when addressing our team.
 For more reading on our code of conduct, please see the [HashiCorp community guidelines](https://www.hashicorp.com/community-guidelines).

 ## Issue Reporting
 ### Reporting Security Related Vulnerabilities